Perspective | Juan Soto’s stunning season was fleeting. What it foreshadows could be historic.

-Why is it so difficult, and so eye-catching within MLB, to lead in all three areas?
-Because it’s hard to slug balls over and off fences while also making the consistent hard contact to have the highest batting average.
-And because drawing walks, a key contributor to a high on-base average, is yet another skill.
+Why is it so difficult — and so stunning within MLB — to lead in all three areas?
+Because it’s hard to slug balls over and off fences while making the consistent, hard contact to have the highest batting average.
+And because drawing walks, a key contributor to a high on-base percentage, is yet another skill.

 Winning these three titles in the same year is a hallmark of the greatest pure hitters ever.
 Rogers Hornsby did it seven times, Ted Williams five and Ty Cobb four.

 Now that I have your attention — and you may be screaming in outrage, too — let’s be clear: What Soto does in a two-month season, including whether he still leads in all three categories by Sunday evening, means little.
 At most he’ll play in 47 games, a small data sample.
-Maybe Freddie Freeman, who trailed Soto in hitting, .351 to .338, entering Friday’s games, will win the batting title.
-And Soto hasn’t led the NL in any of these categories in a real season, yet.
+Maybe Freddie Freeman, who entered Friday’s games trailing Soto in hitting .351 to .338, will win the batting title.
+And Soto hasn’t led the NL in any of these categories in a full season, yet.

-But what Soto has done in the first three seasons of his career, and especially the rate and breadth of his improvements in many aspects of hitting, is worth serious evaluation and appreciation.
+But what Soto has done in the first three seasons of his career — and especially the rate and breadth of his improvements in many aspects of hitting — is worth serious evaluation and appreciation.

 What are we watching now?
 And what is it foreshadowing?